This is how you should spend your 2 days in Milan Italy!

 Arco della Pace “The Arch of Peace” is one of Milan’s most recognizable landmarks.
 Located in the district with the same name, the arch is surrounded by elegant buildings and Parco Sempione, the largest park in Milan.

 Going for a relaxing stroll and having a picnic with cheese and wine in Parco Sempione is one of the best free things to do in Milan.
+Look for the Bridge of Mermaids halfway between the castle and arch, it is a cool photo op.

 Construction of the arch started in 1807 to celebrate Napoleon’s victories but after his defeat at Waterloo, it was decided that the arch should be a monument of peace.
 Prior to our trip I only knew about the Arc de Triomphe in Paris, so I was quite surprised that Milan had an impressive arch of its own.